ManuVils/HipHopTribute/README.md

 # 🎧 HipHopTribute

-During the last week of the bootcamp Code For All, we were cahllenged with a 24-hour coding challenge, or Hackathon, to be performed in group.
+During the last week of the bootcamp Code For All, we were challenged with a 24-hour coding challenge, or Hackathon, to be performed in group.

 ## 🏆 And we won, by the way 🏆